moehrenzahn/moehrenzahn.github.io/_posts/2020-03-08-scripturekit.md

 - ZefaniaXML files (`.xml`)
 - `XML Format (One File-Whole Quran)` exported from qurandatabase.org. (`.xml`)

-You can find the [complete source code and detailed useage examples for *ScriptureKit* on GitHub](https://github.com/moehrenzahn/scripturekit-php).
+You can find the [complete source code and detailed usage examples for *ScriptureKit* on GitHub](https://github.com/moehrenzahn/scripturekit-php).